Teen Driver Safety:

 Agency Affected: Department of Transportation: National Highway Traffic Safety Administration

 Comments: In response to our report, DOT officials proposed to conduct a meta-analysis--an analysis of evidence from several separate but similar studies to test for statistical significance--using available research and data to enable DOT to provide more specific guidance on the potential benefits of particular GDL provisions.
-DOT officials have moved forward to implement this meta-analysis.
-Specifically, officials reported that they built the study into the FY 2011 budget and prepared a procurement package to solicit a contractor to work with them in collecting the data and conducting the meta-analysis.
-Officials are awaiting award of the contract to start the meta-analysis in earnest and have been assured by the DOT contracting office the award will be made this fiscal year.
+According to DOT officials, the meta-analysis has been completed and will shortly be going into agency review.
+They hope to complete agency review, and other required reviews, by the end of 2013.